-17. Non-controlling Interest
+18. Non-controlling Interest

-2021 \$'000 2020 \$'000
+2022 \$'000 2021 \$'000

-Balance at the beginning of the year 13.265 13.365
+Balance at the beginning of the year 13,134 13,265

-Share of movement in net assets (131) (100)
+Share of movement in net assets - (131)

+Deconsolidation of WMZ (13,134)

-Balance at the end of the year 13,134 13,265
+Balance at the end of the year - 13,134

 Movement in non-controlling interest in 2021 relates to the 35% minority interest (ENOF 32.5% and ORGM 2.5%) in exploration and evaluation costs for the Tala Hamza Zinc Project funded directly by the Group through its 65% shareholding in WMZ.
-During 2021, the Group funded approximately \$0.3 million (2020: \$0.3 million) of exploration and evaluation costs in WMZ, of which ENOF and ORGM are entitled to \$0.1 million (2020: \$0.1 million) being (35%).
-The remainder of the movement is in relation to foreign exchange changes.
 A total of 35% of all assets contributed to WMZ by the Group effectively accrue to ENOF and ORGM for nil consideration (other than forming part of the Group's 65% earn-in) and has therefore been included in movement in net assets attributable to the non-controlling interest.
-Refer to note 23 for further disclosures with respect to material noncontrolling interests.
+Refer to note 23 for further disclosures with respect to material non-controlling interests.